 What You Should Know About XML Sitemaps

-From those surveyed, there are still many search marketers who aren’t confident in sitemap best practices.
+There are still many search marketers who aren’t confident in sitemap best practices (more on this later).
 Google has a great resource that tells you exactly what they’re looking for in a good sitemap but we’ve put together a quick, little guide below.

 How to Create a Sitemap